hallettj/sunshine/README.md

 You may have multiple handlers registered for the same event type.
 In this case,
-each will get the update state from the previous handler as input.
+each will get the updated state from the previous handler as input.
 Components will not re-render until all handlers have run.

 If you do not return anything from an event handler,